oils-for-unix/oils/doc/ref/chap-builtin-cmd.md

     kill -l                # List all signals; -l is a synonym for -L kill -L USR1 USR2      # prints '10 12' kill -L USR1 15        # prints '10 TERM'
+    kill -L 134            # you can also pass exit codes, this prints 'ABRT'

 ## External